voltrb/docs/en/docs/volt_time.md

 Almost all methods that are available in Time call be called on VoltTime.

-Much of the functionality of VolTime was inspired, copied and amended from Rails ActiveSupport.
+Much of the functionality of VoltTime was inspired, copied and amended from Rails ActiveSupport.

 ## Initializing a VoltTime object